 - Coconut fatty acids have to be derived from coconut oil.

-- Coconut fatty acids are reacted with 3-dimethylaminoproplylamine (DMAPA) to produce amidoamine.
+- Coconut fatty acids go in reaction with 3-dimethylaminoproplylamine (DMAPA) to produce amidoamine.

 - Amidoamine is combined with monochloroacetic acid to get to cocamidopropyl betaine.